unjournal/unjournaldata/README.md

 * `rsx_evalr_rating.csv`: quantitative ratings given by each evaluator for each paper.

-Plus some other data sources:
+There's also some data from other sources:

 * `jql70a.csv`: a list of journal quality rankings, maintained by [Prof. Anne-Wil Harzing](https://harzing.com/resources/journal-quality-list)